TY-Cheng/LoG-IV/docs/results_snapshot.md

 # Results Snapshot

-Current evidence state: **expanded data gate plus credible protocol smoke, not paper evidence**.
+Current evidence state: **expanded data gate plus a single-seed 10-epoch benchmark-stage run, not paper evidence**.

 No result below is a `paper_candidate`.
 The current runs are useful because they exercise real data, model controls, baseline summaries, and post-run diagnostics.
-They are still too short and under-trained for LoG claims.
+They are still too short, single-seed, and missing the full strong-baseline ladder required for LoG claims.

 ## Snapshot On 2026-05-01